Play is therapeutic

 I am actively developing this website to provide you with a variety of services.

-• Read & Learn: I have posts with general information about the social, health, and educational benefits of gaming.
+• Read & Learn: I have posts with general information about the social benefits, health impacts, and educational outcomes of regular gaming.

 • Tools & Supplies: I am creating a library of both free materials and paid resources for purchase and download.

 • Game Reviews: I am creating a comprehensive catalogue of reviews of therapeutically-applied tabletop board games.
-In my reviews, I describe the applications of each game for parents, teachers, and therapists.
+In my reviews, I describe the applications of each game for parents, educators, and therapists.

 To help you find what you’re looking for, the informational posts and board game reviews are filed in blog posts and organized by age, target skilleducational topic, and play style.
 I’m regularly adding more game reviews and content – so if there is a game you’d like me to review, contact me with a request.